Vepp1/indians-live/README.md

 - The text for the Home page was written based on data found on Wikipedia and Gazeta do Povo webpages.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The keyframe animation was inspired on my other project Love Running.

 ### Media